 Clinton Area Development Plan Environmental Impact Statement

-The New York District is supporting the United States Army Garrison West Point by preparing an Environmental Impact Statement (EIS) for the Clinton Area District Development Plan (CADDP).
+The New York District is supporting the U. S. Army Garrison West Point (USAG West Point) by preparing an Environmental Impact Statement (EIS) for the Clinton District Area Development Plan (ADP).
 The purpose of the EIS is to evaluate the potential environmental impacts of the proposed action.

 USAG West Point is home to the U.S. Military Academy (USMA), U.S. Army’s preeminent leader development institution.
 The Clinton District comprises the main campus of the USMA and is one of seven separate districts within the USAG West Point Real Property Master Plan (Master Plan).
 The Clinton District ADP is a critical component of the Master Plan because it is home to USMA’s academic core, containing the majority of the academic, athletic, and waterfront area and includes prominent areas such as Trophy Point, West Point Cemetery, Eisenhower Hall, and The Plain.
 It is also located within the USMA National Historic Landmark District and encompasses significant historic buildings and structures, archeological sites, and historic landscapes.